robscotts4rb/S4RB-Open/README.md

 ```

 ## <a name="sinatra">Ruby with Sinatra</a>
+This version is coded using Ruby and the Sinatra framework which is a light weight web framework using RESTful technologies.
+The classes are broken down into models that all have single responsibilities and easily extendable.

 ### Setup
 The Ruby with Sinatra can be hosted locally using the following commands:
 ```shell